Fully Connected Layer vs. Convolutional Layer: Explained

 How to Work With Fully Connected Layers and Convolutional Neural Networks

-In FC layers, the output size of the layer can be specified very simply by choosing the number of columns in the weights matrix.
+In fully connected layers, the output size of the layer can be specified very simply by choosing the number of columns in the weights matrix.
 The same cannot be said for convolutional layers.
-Convolutions have a lot of parameters that can be changed to adapt the output size of the operation.
+Convolutions introduce several hyperparameters — like kernel size, stride and padding — that control how outputs are computed.

 How to Calculate the Output Size of a Convolutional Layer